-Nonsurgical treatments such as rest, splinting, or nonsteroidal anti-inflammatory medications may help, but if persistent, carpal tunnel syndrome responds well to surgical release of the ligament that compresses the nerve at the wrist.
-Regardless of the many techniques available to do this, the surgery is very effective and safe with a minimal recovery period and usually no need for hand therapy afterward.
+Nonsurgical treatments, such as rest, splinting, or nonsteroidal anti-inflammatory medications, may help, but if persistent, carpal tunnel syndrome responds well to surgical release of the ligament that compresses the nerve at the wrist.
+There are many techniques available to do this.
+The surgery is very effective and safe, with a minimal recovery period and usually no need for hand therapy afterward.

 Cubital Tunnel Syndrome

 Like carpal tunnel syndrome, this is another common compression neuropathy.
-It is a compression of the ulnar nerve at the elbow, and similarly involves decompression of the affected nerve.
+It is a compression of the ulnar nerve at the elbow, and similarly responds to decompression of the affected nerve.
 Common symptoms are numbness of the ring and small fingers, and weakness of grip.

-Compression neuropathies are usually diagnosed by history and clinical exam, but electrophysiologic testing (EMGs and nerve conductions studies) may be done for confirmation.
+Compression neuropathies are usually diagnosed by history and clinical exam, but electrophysiologic testing (EMGs and nerve conduction studies) may be done for confirmation.

 Another common problem is a ganglion cyst, which is a fluid filled cyst that arises out of a joint.
 Although ganglion cysts can occur almost anywhere, certain spots are much more common than others.
 The back of the wrist (dorsal wrist ganglion) and the palm side of the wrist (volar wrist ganglion) are common sites.
 Ganglions of the distal finger joints are usually called mucous cysts.
 They can distort fingernail growth and are commonly associated with degenerative arthritis.

-These cysts are most reliably treated with surgery to excise the cyst and repair the defect in the joint capsule and remove any offending arthritic bone spurs that may be the cause of the cyst.
+These cysts are most reliably treated with surgery to excise the cyst, repair the defect in the joint capsule, and remove any offending arthritic bone spurs that may be the cause of the cyst.
 Aspiration (removing the cyst fluid with a needle) is usually only temporarily effective at best, and not recommended for most cysts.
-Some cysts arising from the wrist can be associated with other pathology that may need other procedures such as wrist arthroscopy to diagnose and treat.
+Some cysts arising from the wrist can be associated with other pathology that may need other procedures, such as wrist arthroscopy, for diagnosis and treatment.

-This is a fibrous, scar-like condition that usually forms under the skin in the palm and affects the ring and small fingers, although any finger can be affected.
-It has a propensity for men of northern European descent, and there are certain conditions that it can be associated with it.
+This is a condition in which fibrous, scar-like tissue forms under the skin in the palm.
+It usually affects the ring and small fingers, although any finger can be affected.
+It has a propensity for men of northern European descent, and may be associated with certain other conditions.
 As this scar tissue worsens, it pulls the affected fingers in, causing any number of functional problems due to the deformity.
 Many patients are also bothered by the cosmetic deformity that it causes.

-This common condition can affect any finger and is a jerking, or “triggering”, of the tendon that flexes the finger as it passes through the tendon’s sheath.
+This common condition can affect any finger.
+It is a jerking, or “triggering,” of the tendon that flexes the finger as it passes through the tendon’s sheath.
 Think of a knot in a rope as it passes through a pulley.
-In severe cases the finger may get locked into a flexed position, a condition which needs early intervention to avoid possible permanent stiffness.
-Mild triggering might be relieved with rest or nonsteroidal anti-inflamatory medications.
-Steroid injection is usually the next step and can relieve mild or moderate triggering in many cases.
-Percutaneous release of the pulley or open surgery are more definitive treatments and easily done with minimal recovery and downtime.
+In severe cases the finger may get locked into a flexed position, a condition which requires early intervention to avoid possible permanent stiffness.
+Mild triggering might be relieved with rest or nonsteroidal anti-inflammatory medications.
+Steroid injection is usually the next step, and can relieve mild or moderate triggering in many cases.
+Percutaneous release of the pulley or open surgery are more definitive treatments, and can be done with minimal recovery and downtime.

 Fingertip and Fingernail Injuries